john-itcsolutions/cheirrs/README.md

 Unfortunately the charmed system is oriented for Public Clouds when it comes to the Kubeflow charm bundle.
 However in combination with microk8s, much can still be achieved ..

-On your Ubuntu host, you'll need to install these snaps to get started:

-`sudo snap install juju --classic`
-`sudo snap install juju-wait --classic`
-`sudo snap install juju-helpers --classic`

-Next, from the outermost directory in your working system, check out this repository locally:
+From the outermost directory in your working system, check out this repository locally:

 `git clone https://github.com/juju-solutions/bundle-kubeflow.git`

 `cd bundle-kubeflow`

-The below commands will assume you are running them from the bundle-kubeflow directory.
+The below commands will assume you are running them from the bundle-kubeflow directory within your kubeflow vm.

 Then, follow the instructions from the subsection below to deploy Kubeflow to microk8s.

 Microk8s is the only way to easily obtain a working Kubeflow/tensorflow installation on your localhost without paying cloud fees ..

-Setup microk8s directly on the Ubuntu Host:
+Setup microk8s with multipass on the Ubuntu Host:

+`sudo snap install multipass`

+`multipass launch -c 4 -d 50G -m 20G -n kubeflow`

-(you'll also need to install the microk8s snap:)
+(you'll also need to install the microk8s snap on your new vm:)

+Enter kubeflow vm:

+`multipass shell kubeflow`

+inside kubeflow on /home/ubuntu:

+`mkdir shared`

+On this Ubuntu vm, you'll need to install these snaps to get started:

+`sudo snap install juju --classic`
+`sudo snap install juju-wait --classic`
+`sudo snap install juju-helpers --classic`

+Then, mount your outer working directory to kubeflow -

+`exit`

+`multipass mount /path/to/your/working/directory kubeflow:/home/ubuntu/shared`

+`multipass shell kubeflow`

 `sudo snap install microk8s --classic`